phase: Situations & Cases

 The situation in Burundi focuses on alleged atrocity crimes committed during a political crisis which involved Burundi government forces, pro-government armed groups (CNDD-FDD-ruling political party, Imbonerakure-CNDD-FDD’s youth wing), and protest groups (opposition political parties and citizens).
 The political crisis occurred from April 2015 to the present.

-Having requested and received authorization from the Pre-Trial Chamber, the Prosecutor opened an investigation proprio motu into alleged crimes against humanity committed in Burundi on 25 October 2017.
-The focus of the investigation is alleged crimes committed between 26 April 2015 and 26 October 2017.
+On October 25, 2017, Pre-Trial Chamber III authorized the Prosecutor’s request pursuant to Art.
+15(3) to open an investigation in Burundi.
+The Prosecutor opened an investigation proprio motu into alleged crimes against humanity committed in Burundi or by nationals of Burundi.
+The focus of the investigation is alleged crimes committed between April 26, 2015 and October 26, 2017.

 For more information on the situation in Burundi, please visit the ICC page.